XanClic/imago/README.md

 let mut buf = vec![0u8; 512];
 qcow2.read(&mut buf, 0).await?;

+qcow2.flush().await?;
 ```

+# Flushing

+Given that `AsyncDrop` is not stable yet (and probably will not be stable for a long time),
+callers must ensure that images are properly flushed before dropping them, i.e. call
+`.flush().await` on any image that is not read-only.

+(The synchronous wrapper `SyncFormatAccess` does perform a synchronous flush in its `Drop`
+implementation.)

 # Features

 - `sync-wrappers`: Provide synchronous wrappers for the native `async` interface.
-Note that these build a `tokio`
+Note that
-  runtime in which they run the `async` functions, so using the `async` interface is definitely preferred.
+  these build a `tokio` runtime in which they run the `async` functions, so using the `async`
+  interface is definitely preferred.

+- `vm-memory`: Provide conversion functions `IoVector::from_volatile_slice` and
+  `IoVectorMut::from_volatile_slice` to convert the vm-memory crate’s `[VolatileSlice]` arrays into
+  imago’s native I/O vectors.